 Tips to avoid over-indulging during the holidays are endless and can often set you up for failure.
 We asked nutritionist Cristina Tahoces about the unknown nutritional benefits of traditional holiday foods and drinks – so that you celebrate the holidays guilt-free.
 After all, holiday festivities are meant to celebrate good times with family and friends and yes that includes enjoying foods and beverages you normally wouldn’t have on a regular basis.

-After your big meal, serving a ginger tea can be a digestion saver that helps alleviate the bloating, gas and indigestion which are so common over the holidays.
+After your big meal, serving tea can be a digestion saver that helps alleviate the bloating, gas and indigestion which are so common over the holidays.

 Cristina Tahoces is a holistic nutritionist and owner of Thrive Nutrition Practice.
 She studied at the Edison of Institute of Nutrition in Toronto where she graduated with a First Class Honours Diploma in Holistic Nutrition.
 Thrive Nutrition Practice is Cristina’s third baby and she focuses on post-natal recovery, blood sugar regulation and digestive healing.
 Cristina uses whole food as therapy to nourish, support and transform her clients’ health.
 Her strategies are practical, family-friendly and based on science – not fad.

 This article was independently written by Healthy Matters.
 It is informative only and not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be relied upon for specific medical advice.

 Healthy Matters is Hong Kong’s leading health resource.
 Our mission is to help you make better health decisions and take control of your health.